daormar/thot/README.md

 - Robust generation of alignments at phrase-level
 - Client-server implementation of the translation functionality
 - Single word alignment model estimation using the incremental EM algorithm
-- Scalable implementation of the different estimation algorithms using Map-Reduce
+- Scalable and parallel model estimation algorithms using Map-Reduce
 - Compiles on Unix-like and Windows (using Cygwin) systems
 - Integration with the [CasMaCat Workbench] [4] developed in the EU FP7 [CasMaCat project] [5]
 - ...